reef-technologies/handbook/agreements.md

 - if we do the change on a private fork, the patch maintenance will not be taken over by the upstream maintainer and may later become a problem for the client
 - sometimes, it can take a lot of time and effort to convince a stubborn maintainer to accept a PR
 - if we are going to push it upstream, we may want to review the PR internally before submitting it
 - if we decide to use a private fork, it might be necessary to fix the same issue twice on two different projects.
-There are two problems here: firstly, we are allergic to waste, and secondly, this may create an IP problem)
+There are two problems here: firstly, we are allergic to waste, and secondly, this may create an IP problem
 - having a few opensource contributions to show to a prospective client can be useful during the sales process

 As you can see, it might be tricky to figure out which path is right for any given scenario.
-The solution is simple, just don't try to do it on your own. :) Always ask the person who is in charge of the relationship with the client to take care of it and let you know the final decision.
+The solution is simple, just don't do it on your own :) Always ask the person who is in charge of the relationship with the client to take care of it and let you know the final decision.
+That's one of the reasons we have someone in that role for every project.
+This also allows for other solutions such as, for example, splitting the cost of a fix between two clients, discounts etc - something you couldn't do on your own.
+Fortunately, with a dedicated client contact person, you don't have to!

 ## Fast track decisions via Slack instead of standard Sociocracy approach